Spectra of Schreier graphs of Grigorchuk's group and Schroedinger operators with aperiodic order: Grigorchuk's group , its Schreier graphs and the associated Laplacians

-All the other orbital Schreier graphs $\Gamma_\xi, \xi\notin G\cdot 1^\infty$, are two-ended.
-They are all isomorphic as unlabeled graphs \cite{BG}.
 We will view the Schreier graphs as rooted and be interested in them up to isomorphism classes only.
 Thus, we introduce the map where $\mathcal G_* (\{a,b,c,d\})$ is the space of isomorphism classes of rooted graphs with labels in $\{a,b,c,d\}$ and $(\varGamma_v,v)$ stands for the graph $\varGamma_v$ with root $v$ and $[\cdot]$ denotes the isomorphism class.
-As is well-known (see e.g. Section 2.2 of \cite{DDMN}) finite Schreier graphs converge to infinite orbital Schreier graphs, as follows.
+As is well-known (see e.g. Section 3.1 in \cite{BG} or Section 2.2 of \cite{DDMN} and compare \cite{GZ99} as well) finite Schreier graphs converge to infinite orbital Schreier graphs, as follows.
 Here and in the sequel we use the usual topology of local convergence on the space $ \mathcal G_* (\{a,b,c,c\})$ of isomorphism classes of rooted connected graphs with labels in $\{a,b,c,d\}$, as discussed e.g. in \cite{Vor2}.

 \begin{Lemma} For every $\xi = \xi_1 \xi_2\ldots \xi_n\ldots \in \{0,1\}^\NN$, the sequence $(\mathcal F (\xi_1\ldots \xi_n))$ converges to $\mathcal F (\xi)$. \end{Lemma}

 In \cite{Vor2}, Vorobets studied the closure $\overline{\mathcal F(\partial \mathcal T)}$ in the space $ \mathcal G_* (\{a,b,c,c\})$.
 He showed that the one-ended graphs are exactly the isolated points of this closure $\overline{\mathcal F(\partial \mathcal T)}$, and that the other points in $\overline{\mathcal F(\partial \mathcal T)}$ are two ended graphs.
 This suggests to consider the compact subset of the space $\mathcal G_*(\{a,b,c,c\})$